- Home

 Grade 6-8

 View on concept mapA formal event is a subset of the sample space — a collection of outcomes to which a probability is assigned; events can be simple (one outcome) or compound (many outcomes).
-Precise language for describing what outcomes we care about.
+Precisely defining events as subsets of the sample space is essential for applying probability rules — without formal event definitions, you cannot correctly use complement, union, and intersection operations to solve compound probability problems.

 Definition